Event Producer Resources

 If early on you plan how you are going to spend your money, there won't be any nasty surprises further down the track.

 The best advice we can give you when looking at funding is to start early!
 Many funding rounds close three months before they notify you of an outcome, so be sure to plan ahead!

 Also remember that Midsumma can in some cases auspice your funding application, if you are not a registered not-for-profit.
-Contact the office to discuss if needed.
+Contact our office if you'd like to discuss this further.

 Check out Sassy Red PR for some great tips on Grants, Support and Funding Resources.